Self Employed Carpenter

 Prefabricated Chimney Walls

-On the ground, outside the building, I prefabricated the four walls of the chimneys, then got Jack to lift me, the chimney walls and my thirty-nine-dollar circular saw to the rooftop with the SkyTrak.
+On the ground, outside the building, I prefabricated the four walls of the chimney, then got Jack to lift me and my nail bag, the chimney walls, and my thirty-nine-dollar circular saw to the rooftop with the SkyTrak.
 I nailed a temporary 2x4 block onto the top of the roof sheathing and stacked the chimney walls against it to keep them from sliding off.
 Next, I located the nails that I had driven through the underside of the sheathing and cut the hole for the flue with my circular saw.
 I marked the location of the chimney walls with a carpenter's pencil and chalk line, then nailed and screwed the wall sections through the plywood sheathing into the 2x6 blocking.

 Installing Chimneys